 When the star rested over Jesus, I imagine it like a metaphysical hourglass with the sand flowing both ways.
 God poured the crushing, uncaring, unfeeling infinity of the universe down into a single star, and pushed the creation-renewing, life-giving, soul-pursuing infinity of himself up into the world through Jesus.
 His message was clear: no matter how vast the world seems or how unwanted you feel in it, I am here to be found.
 And wherever he is, there is hope.

-We’re told that starlight began its journey to earth billions of years ago.
-Take a moment to stargaze this Christmas: see a trillion symbols of God rushing to this world and your heart, eager to be found.
+We’re told that the starlight we see began its journey to earth billions of years ago.
+This season, take a moment to stargaze.
+See a trillion symbols of God rushing to this world and your heart, eager to be found.
 See yourself at the center of the hourglass, and be filled.

 After a decade of chronic illness, I’ve learned how my body and heart speak the same language.
 The pain in my head tells of the twist in my heart.
 I’m still sleepless—mind, body, and soul.
 I wonder if your new realities feel sleepless, too?